gilzoide/unity-update-manager/README.md

 ## Features
 - Use `UpdateManager` to call objects' `ManagedUpdate` method, bypassing Unity's native <-> C# interop
-- Both `MonoBehaviour` and pure C# classes are supported, just implement `IUpdatable` interface and register the object to be updated using `UpdateManager.Instance.Register`.
+- Both `MonoBehaviour` and pure C# classes are supported, just implement `IUpdatable` interface and register the object to be updated using `IUpdatable.RegisterInManager` extension method.

-  Remember to unregister the objects with `UpdateManager.Instance.Unregister` when necessary.
+  Remember to unregister the objects with `IUpdatable.UnregisterInManager` when necessary.
 - Inherit `AUpdateManagerBehaviour` to automatically register/unregister MonoBehaviours in `UpdateManager` in their `OnEnable`/`OnDisable` messages

 Job System: